Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 **Which transition metal a cathode contains tells you surprisingly little about how it will behave.
 Its crystal structure tells you much more.** CathodeAI screens 2,774 lithium-ion insertion electrodes from the Materials Project and shows, across four independent lines of evidence, that structure-derived descriptors outperform composition-level heuristics for cathode screening.

 This is a scientific finding, not a software demo.
-The framework is deliberately scoped as a **screening and prioritization tool**, not a first-principles predictor.
-The [Scope & Limitations](#scope--limitations) section is the most important one to read before trusting any number here.
+The framework is a **screening and prioritization tool** that reduces thousands of candidates to a defensible shortlist, with every claim traceable to a reproducible pipeline.

 ---